GNOME/gjs/doc/CPP_Style_Guide.md

 Each of these groups must be separated by blank lines.
 Within each group, all the headers should be alphabetized.
 The first five groups should use angle brackets for the includes.

-Note that the header `<config.h>` must be included before any SpiderMonkey headers.

 GJS headers should use quotes, _except_ in public header files (any header file included from `<gjs/gjs.h>`.)